Eleventh IEEE International Workshop on Smart Service Systems

 Topics of interest include, but are not limited to:

-- Innovative tools, methodologies and solutions for smart service systems; example includes personalized healthcare, smart energy, smart cities, smart manufacturing, intelligent transportation, education, precision medicine and agriculture, national security etc.
+- Innovative tools, methodologies and solutions for smart service systems; examples include personalized healthcare, smart energy, smart cities, smart manufacturing, intelligent transportation, education, precision medicine and agriculture, national security etc.

 - Information extraction and interpretation from sensors, actuators, smart phones, wearable devices (e.g., smart watches), and humans